“It is my hope that this site will grow and evolve over time as a place where artists and authors can post new work for feedback and encouragement.”

 No, we can see where you’re going on this one and that’s not what we meant.
-We’re referring to things like picking up dry cleaning, having the higher up’s car washed or giving said higher up’s dog a bath – all humbling services, but hey, it got Uribes the job, at least that’s what we think.
+We’re referring to things like picking up Joan’s dry cleaning, having Joan’s car washed or giving Joan’s cat a bath – all humbling services, but hey, it got Uribes the job, at least that’s what we think.
 She’s not telling.
 She’s an enigma

 Grace Wolfe – Artist